 He solemnly warns the hypocritical Pharisees that they are in danger of hell: “You snakes!
 You brood of vipers!
 How will you escape being condemned to hell?”
 (Matt 23:33).

 He teaches that those who persist in disobedience will go away to eternal punishment “Then he will say to those on his left, ‘Depart from me, you who are cursed, into the eternal fire prepared for the devil and his angels’. …..
 Then they will go away to eternal punishment, but the righteous to eternal life” (Matt 25:41, 46).

 Paul, however, does use the phrase “the wrath of God.”

-Those will reject the truth will experience wrath: “For those who are self-seeking and who reject the truth and follow evil, there will be wrath and anger.”
+Those who reject the truth will experience wrath: “For those who are self-seeking and who reject the truth and follow evil, there will be wrath and anger.”
 (Rom 2:8).
 “For of this you can be sure: No immoral, impure or greedy person—such a man is an idolater—has any inheritance in the kingdom of Christ and of God.
-Let no one deceive you with empty words, for because of such things God's wrath comes on those who are disobedient.”
+Let no one deceive you with empty words, for because of such things God’s wrath comes on those who are disobedient.”
 (Eph 5:5-6).